The ideas and suggestions offered here are aimed at the small to medium-sized schools which have limited marketing resources.

 Curating means taking care of something.
 Yes, you have to take care of or curate your social media pages.
 It is another everyday chore just as important as mowing the lawns or emptying the trash containers.
 It just needs to be done.

-memorializes events and occasions as only video can do.
+YouTube memorializes events and occasions as the only video can do.
 Again, look at your calendar.
 Plan your posts around those events and occasions.
 Stay on message.

 I have saved the best for last: Twitter.
 I was an early adopter of Twitter.
 I use it to promote Private School Review and Boarding School Review.
 But I absolutely refuse to Tweet what I am eating or where I am going.
 That's just not me.

 Twitter can be a vital part of your school's social media program.
 My suggestion is to use it as I have seen so many schools use it effectively.
 That is to say, use it to provide scores and exciting plays at sporting events.
 Use it to alert your followers about some special event taking place in your school that day.
 How many Tweets per day?
 It depends on what's happening at your school.
 Be relevant.
 Stay on message.

 Have fun with your social media.
 It is a young marketing tool.
 It needs you to use it to get your message across without your audience even knowing that you are doing so.
 That's why marketing professionals need to handle social media for your school.
 They know how to stay on message.
 They have a vested interest in seeing their work and your school succeed.